benjaminion/upgrading-ethereum-book/src/book.md

 A block comprises a set of transactions that a leader (the block proposer) has assembled.
 A block's contents (its payload) may vary according to the protocol.

-  - The payload of a block on Ethereum's proof of work chain is an ordered list of user transactions.
+  - The payload of a block on Ethereum's proof of work chain is a list of user transactions.
-  - The payload of a block on the pre-Merge proof of stake beacon chain is (mostly) a set of attestations made by other validators.
+  - The payload of a block on the pre-Merge proof of stake beacon chain was (mostly) a set of attestations made by other validators.
+  - Post-Merge beacon chain blocks also contain the execution payload (the user transactions).
   - As and when [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844) is implemented on Ethereum then blocks will contain opaque blobs of data alongside the ordered list of user transactions.

 With the exception of the special Genesis block, every block builds on and points to a parent block.
 Thus we end up with a chain of blocks: a blockchain.
 Whatever the contents of blocks, the goal of the protocol is for all nodes on the network to agree on the same history of the blockchain.